annaolszowy27/myawesomesemester/_courses/course-03.md

 ### Service and outreach

 Along with being a professor at Virginia Tech, Ahmed has his own firm called Austin Business Consulting which he is the founder of.
-There they focus on marketing research and Integrated Marketing Communication.
+There, they focus on marketing research and Integrated Marketing Communication.